-So, it’s time that the registration becomes invaluable.
-There is a problem here, that’s 86% of shoppers don’t want to stop their purchase long enough to sign into your website and fill out a million forms.
+So, it’s the time that the registration becomes invaluable.
+There is a problem here, that’s 86% of shoppers don’t want to stop their purchase long enough to sign in to your website and fill out a million forms.
 But don’t worry; this article will give you some possible solutions.

 There is a fact that 58.1% of customers won’t make it past the registration form.
 For those who are already a member, most of them still not want to take the time to sign in because that requires remembering username/email addresses and passwords.
 If you forcing them to register and log-in, you will put one more step between “want” and “buy”.

 You can reduce friction by making every experience a guest checkout experience.
 You can use one line at the top of the page that offers the opportunity to register or log-in.
 If they don’t want, they can buy and be on their merry way.

 One page checkout, as the name shows such carts occupy just a single page, has faster checkout time, anonymous checkout option, and reduced cart abandonment.